I braved Singapore’s cold plunges and ice baths in the name of wellness (and some very questionable decisions) to bring you the ultimate chill.

 Best for: Social individuals seeking like-minded bathfellows

-Opening hours: Mondays to Thursdays, 7am to 9pm, Fridays, 7am to 10pm, Saturdays, 8am to 10pm and Sundays, 8am to 9pm
+Opening hours: Mondays to Thursdays, 7am to 9pm, Fridays, 7am to 9pm, and weekends, 8am to 9pm

 Address: Plunge Club, Level 3, 38 North Canal Road, Singapore 059294